MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ## Troubleshooting

-### In Bash, the Create Azure resources step stops after step 1
+### In Bash, the "Create Azure resources" step stops after step 1

 In Ubuntu 22.04.3 LTS and Debian version 12 (bookworm) the [Create Azure resources](#create-azure-resources) stops after resource 1.
 The [Validate script logic](#validate-script-logic) works as expected returning results for all three resources.
 The reason for this issue is that the creating the VNet in step #1 takes a few seconds.
 Both Ubuntu and Debian proceed to the second resource without waiting for the completion of resource 1.
 You can read more about this in [wait doesn't wait for the processes in the while loop to finish]([https://mywiki.wooledge.org/BashFAQ/024](https://stackoverflow.com/questions/63489618/wait-doesnt-wait-for-the-processes-in-the-while-loop-to-finish)) or [Waiting for any process to finish in bash script](https://unix.stackexchange.com/questions/656103/waiting-for-any-process-to-finish-in-bash-script).